TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Webhook.rst

 This is necessary to prevent misuse of the infrastructure and extension names.

-In case the approval takes to long, request the approval within the Slack channel `#typo3-documentation <https://typo3.slack.com/messages/C028JEPJL>`_.
+In case the approval takes too long, request the approval within the Slack channel `#typo3-documentation <https://typo3.slack.com/messages/C028JEPJL>`_.
 Registration for Slack is available at `my.typo3.org